-- Our physiatrists also provide continuity of care to patients whose next step is a sub-acute rehabilitation hospital, and several of our physiatrists are on the staff at Braintree Rehabilitation Hospital and New England Rehabilitation Hospital in Woburn, both of which are affiliated with Tufts Medical Center.
+- Our physiatrists also provide continuity of care to patients whose next step is a sub-acute rehabilitation hospital, and several of our physiatrists are on the staff at New England Rehabilitation Hospital in Woburn, who is affiliated with Tufts Medical Center.

-- The Pediatric Physical Medicine and Rehabilitation Division at Floating Hospital for Children is located at the Tufts Medical Center campus in Boston, offering a convenient, seamless transition to adult care for patients with cerebral palsy and other disorders requiring long-term or lifelong care.
+- The Pediatric Physical Medicine and Rehabilitation Division at Tufts Children's Hospital is located at the Tufts Medical Center campus in Boston, offering a convenient, seamless transition to adult care for patients with cerebral palsy and other disorders requiring long-term or lifelong care.

 - Our division is the only one in Boston with a program whose doctors are trained in delivering three of today’s most effective therapies for spasticity management (Botox injections, phenol nerve blocks and intrathecal baclofen pump therapy).